ripe909/NeodenCamera64/README.md

 Hopefully I will get something working, with some additional help!

+It is currently configured to build as an EXE for debugging.
+It is NOT FUNCTIONAL yet!

 You will need to download and install the Cypess FX2LP SDK and fix the includes to point to your SDK location